eecs230/lab1/README.md

    can open.

 4. You should now be able to build and run the lab1 project.
-Choose “Run 'Build-All'”, “Run 'lab1'”, or something like that from the “Run” menu.
+Choose “Run 'lab1'” or something like that from the “Run” menu.
 The program should compile and run, printing the message

     ```
     Hello, world!